-The Group operates a long term incentive plan (the Keystone Law Long Term Incentive Plan 2018).
+The Group operates a long-term incentive plan (the Keystone Law Long-Term Incentive Plan 2018).
 The main terms of the plan are as follows:

-- the Remuneration Committee is authorised to grant performance share awards or nil-cost options to qualifying employees; - awards are made subject to appropriate performance criteria; - any award made is subject to a three year vesting period followed by a one year holding period (awards made prior to June 2023 were subject to a two year holding period), during which time employees may not sell the shares except insofar as necessary to pay for the tax arising from the grant; - no single grant may have a value greater than 100% of the base salary of the individual to whom the grant is made; and - the total number of shares which may be granted (net of any cancelled) under this scheme may not exceed 5% of the total share capital of the Company.
+- the Remuneration Committee is authorised to grant performance share awards or nil-cost options to qualifying employees; - awards are made subject to appropriate performance criteria: - any award made is subject to a three year vesting period followed by a one year holding period (awards made prior to June 2023 were subject to a two year holding period), during which time employees may not sell the shares except insofar as necessary to pay for the tax arising from the grant; - no single grant may have a value greater than 100% of the base salary of the individual to whom the grant is made; and - the total number of shares which may be granted (net of any cancelled) under this, or any other, scheme may not exceed 10% of the total share capital of the Company.

-In June 2023, performance share awards were issued to members of the senior management and an Executive Director.
+In June 2024, performance share awards were issued to members of the senior management and an Executive

+Director.
 In accordance with the terms of the scheme, these awards were subject to performance criteria, with 80% of the award linked to EPS growth and 20% linked to comparative total shareholder return with both elements being measured over a three year period.
 The Remuneration Committee considers that the targets are appropriate and are aligned with shareholder interests.

-Also in June 2023, following the Committee's assessment of the performance of the business against the performance criteria, 47.25% of the performance share awards granted in June 2019 vested.
-This was the result of achieving 67.5% of the EPS element of the award, whilst falling below the level of TSR required to qualify for any of that element of the award.
-In order to satisfy these awards, the business issued 32,599 ordinary shares in the capital of the Company.
+Also in June 2024, following the Committee's assessment of the performance of the business against the performance criteria, 85% of the performance share awards granted in June 2021 vested.
+This was the result of achieving 100% of the EPS element of the award, whilst delivering a TSR which fell above the median but below the upper quartile of the comparator group meaning that 50% of this element of the award vested.
+In order to satisfy these awards, the business issued 111,564 ordinary shares in the capital of the Company.